Tips for Choosing Good Books for Your Children

 Nathaniel Bluedorn reviews 400 carefully selected and conservative classic books that are “full of perilous adventures, delightful characters, and sound values” in Hand That Rocks the Cradle.
 Listed by subject and author, most of the books are fiction.
 These were read to or by the author and his siblings as they were growing up.

-Hand that Rocks the Cradle “summarizes the plots for each book.
+The Hand that Rocks the Cradle makes choosing books for children a lot easier.
+It summarizes the plots for each book.
 Each listing gives the time period of the story, the geographic setting, and the publication date.
 The author divides books into three reading levels:

 - Level 1 language and plot are easy – for all ages,